Alison Sweeney: Career

 Sweeney's television debut was at age five in a Kodak advertisement.
 A few years later, she was in the episode "I Can't Help Saying Goodbye" of the horror series Tales from the Darkside, playing a young girl who could sense when others were going to die shortly before their deaths.
 In 1988, she appeared on the short-lived ABC sitcom Family Man, and the following year, was cast as Christy McCray on Brand New Life, a miniseries from future X-Files creator Chris Carter that aired within NBC's Magical World of Disney in October 1989.
 The miniseries, which co-starred Barbara Eden as Sweeney's mother and Don Murray as her new stepfather, was considered for pick-up as a stand-alone series beyond its Disney tryout, but the regular series never materialized.

 On January 6, 1993, then 16-year-old Sweeney first appeared in the role of Samantha "Sami" Brady in the NBC soap opera Days of Our Lives—a show of which she was a fan.

-In the 1990s, cultural society continued to have very problematic views on weight.
 Sweeney was a US dress size 12 (UK dress size 16).
-She was not obese by medical standards, but still larger than her television peers; this it became an issue.
+She was not overweight by medical standards, but still larger than her television peers.
+Thus, it became an issue.
 She documented all the tabloid talk and personal anguish in her 2004 memoir, All The Days of My Life (So Far).

 In 2002, she appeared on a celebrity episode of the NBC reality game show Fear Factor.
 She has appeared in other NBC shows such as Friends, where she played an actress on Days of Our Lives, and Las Vegas.
 In 2007, she joined the Jerry Lewis MDA Telethon as a co-host for the live television broadcast.
 She returned to her co-hosting duties for the 2008, 2009, and 2010 telethons.